 Quinta dos Malvedos has a boutique winery with three modern treading lagares.
-Originally built in 1890 when we acquired the quinta, the winery is exclusively dedicated to producing Graham’s ports.
+Originally built in 1890, the winery is exclusively dedicated to producing Graham’s ports.

 Installed in 2000, our modern lagares are designed to replicate the heat and gentle treading action of human feet.
 During the harvest, arriving grapes are sorted by hand before being gently de-stemmed and transferred to one of the lagares.